imagekitio/docs-keep-a-changelog/features/video-transformation/overlay.md

 ---
 description: >-
-  A comprehensive guide that covers how you can overlay images, text, and videos over another video.
+  A comprehensive guide that covers how you can add images, text, subtitles and videos over a base video.
 ---

 # Overlay